 by Business Analysis (BAPL)

 Working on projects for a specialist Business Analysts provider, Business Analysis (BAPL), I often find myself working alongside people looking for a new career path and showing interest into becoming a Business Analyst.
-I also work with BAs with a variety of levels of experience and, for me, I am always interested in networking and seeing how other BAs work.
+I also work with BAs with a variety of levels of experience and, for me, I am always interested in supporting BAs to improve the clients outcomes.
 I would consider myself a pro-active person in the pursuit of further knowledge, it’s great to keep the grey matter ticking over.
 I also like to gain new knowledge, insight and tips, sometimes this is just a matter of asking what others are doing or reading.
-So, when a co-worker is looking to me for some help I am happy to provide any assistance I can.
+So, when a client BA or SME is looking to me for some help I am happy to provide any assistance I can.
 You never know when you are going to learn something from the experience as well.
 Mentoring doesn’t have to be a formal relationship, for me Mentoring is just giving someone a helping hand.

 Where possible, I try to lead by example.
 This means that, if possible and beneficial to the project, I will try to include my co-worker in my Elicitation Sessions.
 This way they are exposed to the way I like to engage with stakeholders in the business.
-If I’m running a workshop then I may be able to use the co-worker as a scribe.
-I try to set expectationsbeforehand.
+If I’m running a workshop then I may be able to use the co-worker as a scribe, or to support in capturing processes or requirements.
+I try to set expectations beforehand.
 Then, at the end of the workshop I will explain the reasons for performing some of the activities I have done.

 For a co-worker to have had a failure then it means that you needed to have given them some responsibility.
 This isn’t throwing them in the deep end by any stretch of the imagination.
 It is more a matter of handing over some of the tasks you have to and allowing them to have a go.
 After all, practical experience really helps cement the theory.

-I’m extremely fortunate to have access to a library of personal development sessions, slide packs, BA chat groups, article links and various other items that Business Analysts Pty Ltd provide all of their consultants through their BA Centre of Excellence.
-This means when I learn of some skill someone wants to develop not only can I provide recommendations on books or sites I may know of, but chances are I can find something through the BAPL Centre Of Excellence (this is also available to customers – if you are interested take a look at https://www.business-analysis.com.au/ba-portal/) .
-Finding out what interests or skillsyour Mentee wants to develop can really help strengthen their skillset.
+I’m extremely fortunate to have access to a library of personal development sessions, slide packs, BA chat groups, article links and various other items that Business Analysis provide all of their consultants through their BA Centre of Excellence.
+This means when I learn of some skill someone wants to develop not only can I provide recommendations on books or sites I may know of, but chances are I can find something through our BAPL Centre Of Excellence.
+Finding out what interests or skills your Mentee wants to develop can really help strengthen their skillset.

 So, what do I get out of all of this you may ask?
+For one, BAPL is focused on supporting our clients deliver better software initiatives.
 I am really proud when something gets delivered by someone that I know I have helped in some way.
-I also make sure I call this out – it doesn’t take much to congratulate someone on a task well done.
+I also make sure I acknowledge their great efforts – it doesn’t take much to congratulate someone on a task well done.
 This is probably the last point I would like to make – ensure that you celebrate the wins.